hhannine/superpaper/README.md

 - "--inches", optional, expects display diagonals in inches to compute PPIs
 - "--bezels", optional, expects display bezels in millimeters
 - "--offsets", optional, if image alignment isn't quite right you can add additional offset in pixels
+- "--command", optional, user can pass a custom command to set the wallpaper.

 An example using all corrections to set a single spanned image:
 ```